devopsdc/presentations/presentation/2_slides/slide.md

 !SLIDE
 # Next Meeting #

-* November 5 - Needs a location
+* Sometime in June.

-* Introduction to Ansible with Michael DeHaan
+* Tentatively June 10 but that overlaps with Nathen's travel plans (QCon NYC and DevOps Summit)